ppy/osu-wiki/news/2022/2022-12-25-new-featured-artist-mili.md

 We've selected **30** tracks from **Mili**'s discography for all of osu!'s mappers to explore.
 Pick and choose your favourites from [**Mili**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/331)!

 We're done talking.
-Witness the storyboard that earned [Exile-](https://osu.ppy.sh/users/2559349) his *Elite Storyboader* title, then play through a bunch of maps using **Mili**'s songs that are officially part of our Featured Artist library:
+Witness the storyboard that earned ::Exile-::{ user-id=2559349 } his *Elite Storyboader* title, then play through a bunch of maps using **Mili**'s songs that are officially part of our Featured Artist library:

 <div align="center">
     <video width="100%" controls>